-Area and perimeter are two key concepts that students learn in 4th grade.
+4th grade area and perimeter activities can help your students master key geometry concepts.
 These are foundational elements that students will need to know as they move on to more advanced topics.
 After all, how can you develop algebraic equations to find the area of a square if you aren’t quite sure what area means to begin with?

 You have the power to make math fun, which will make these concepts memorable.
 Here are a few engaging ways to introduce area and perimeter to your 4th-grade class.